LouisJackman/volatile_thunk/content/posts/2018/03/24/asynchronous-apis-are-a-step-backwards-for-non-blocking-code/post.md

-Title: Asynchronous APIs are Step Backwards for Non-Blocking Code
+Title: Asynchronous APIs are a Step Backwards for Non-Blocking Code
 Date: 2018-03-22 20:14
 Tags: concurrency, plt